Quantum GraviElectro Dynamics: Renormalisation of the

-This section demonstrates a renomalisation of the QGED at a one-loop order owing to the Feynman rues provided in previous section.
-In following calculations, We exploit the Feynman gauge for both photon and spin-connection fields, such that $\xi^{~}_{ A}=\xi_{ \omega}=1$.
+This section demonstrates a renormalisation of the \QGED at one loop order due to the Feynman rules provided in the previous section.
+In the following calculations, we exploit the Feynman gauge for both the photon and spin connection fields, such that $\xi^{~}_{ A}=\xi_{ \omega}=1$.